sirh3e/Rust/README.md

 Legend:

 - ✅ Implemented no bugs/🐛 known.
+- 🍬 Feature which is not in rust but fit's nicely in C# language most likely used for Async
 - ❌ Not implemented and will not be to implement do to C# language boundaries.
 - 😐 Rust concept that is not required in C#.
 - 🚧 Currently under construction will raise NotImplementedException.